Reaching Stellar priority becomes reality with opening of Center for Lincoln Studies

 The UIS Center for Lincoln Studies is a Reaching Stellar Campaign priority…

 Because Lincoln still instructs, inspires and elevates all of us.

 Chancellor Koch on Abraham Lincoln

-Each month, Chancellor Koch writes a column for a local newspaper, the Springfield Journal-Register.
-In February 2019, she wrote about UIS and Abraham Lincoln.* Here is an excerpt in which she writes about the UIS Center for Lincoln Studies:
+Each month, UIS has a column in the local newspaper, The (Springfield) State Journal-Register.
+In February 2019, Chancellor Emerita Susan J. Koch wrote about UIS and Abraham Lincoln.
+Here is an excerpt in which she writes about the UIS Center for Lincoln Studies:

 Lincoln Studies at UIS will take another important step forward in the coming year with the formal launch of the Center for Lincoln Studies – a priority of the current Reaching Stellar fundraising campaign.
 With planning underway for collaboration with the ALPLM, the Abraham Lincoln Association and other Lincoln-oriented organizations, the Center will provide new opportunities for learning about Lincoln and the impact of his contributions.
 The Center also aspires to advance research in Lincoln Studies and help prepare the next generation of Lincoln scholars.

 This new Center is an important priority for the Reaching Stellar Campaign…because Lincoln still has the power to instruct, inspire and elevate all of us.